Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters

-In Figure~\ref{fig:other_mass_Z0002}, we fix $\alpha{}=5$, $f_{\rm MT}=0.5$ and $Z=0.0002$, and we consider the impact of the other main parameters of our model.
-Drawing the mass of the first generation from the distribution of all 1g BHs (instead of considering only 1g BBH mergers) shifts the entire distribution of dynamical mergers to higher masses.
+In Figure~\ref{fig:other_mass_Z0002}, we fix $\alpha{}=5$, $f_{\rm MT}=0.5$ and $Z=0.0002$, and consider the impact of the other main parameters of our model.
+Drawing the mass of 1g BBHs from the distribution of all 1g BHs (including single BHs) shifts the entire distribution of dynamical mergers to higher masses.
 In the model HIGH\_MASS, the most common primary mass of dynamical BBHs is $\sim{}30-50$ M$_\odot$, while the primary masses of field BBHs peak at $\sim{}10$ M$_\odot$.
-The reason is that {\sc mobse} allows the formation of BHs with mass up to $\sim{}65$ M$_\odot$, but small BHs merge more efficiently than the massive ones, because of the interplay between stellar radii, mass transfer and common envelope evolution.
+The reason is that {\sc mobse} allows the formation of BHs with mass up to $\sim{}65$ M$_\odot$, but small BHs merge more efficiently than massive BHs, because of the interplay between stellar radii, mass transfer and common envelope evolution.
 If we randomly pair single BHs from {\sc mobse} data, this effect disappears.
-Hence, the HIGH\_MASS model is realistic if dynamical encounters are very effective, and all star cluster BBHs form from dynamical exchanges.
+Hence, the HIGH\_MASS model is realistic if dynamical encounters are very effective, and all BBHs in star clusters form from dynamical exchanges.
 Based on direct $N-$body simulations coupled with {\sc mobse}, \cite{dicarlo2020} have shown that BBHs in YSCs behave in an intermediate way between the HIGH\_MASS model and our fiducial model.
 In the HIGH\_MASS model, $N$g BHs in both GCs and YSCs can reach masses $m_1\sim{}200$ M$_\odot$, while the maximum mass of $N$g BHs in NSCs is $\sim{}2000$ M$_\odot$.

-In the SMALL\_M2 model, we always draw the secondary mass from the distribution of 1g BHs, which is equivalent to assume that only $N$g-1g mergers are possible.
+In the SMALL\_M2 model, we draw the secondary mass from the distribution of 1g BHs, which is equivalent to assuming that only $N$g--1g mergers are possible.
 Hence, this model differs from the others because of the smaller values of $q=m_2/m_1$ in hierarchical mergers.
 We observe a peculiar trend of $m_1$ in the NSC case: values of $m_1\sim{}10^4$ M$_\odot$ are about one order of magnitude more common than $m_1\sim{}200$ M$_\odot$.
 The reason is that relativistic kicks get smaller and smaller if $q$ tends to zero.
-Hence, the maximum mass of the primary BH in this model is set by the number of hierarchical mergers that can happen within a Hubble time, rather than by the relativistic kicks.
+Hence, the maximum mass of the primary BH in this model is set by the number of hierarchical mergers that happen within a Hubble time, rather than by the relativistic kicks.